A commitment to global problem solving

-"I'm committed to the idea that there are things people can do to address the big problems in the world," says Richard, who now lives in Norway with his wife, Margot.
+"I'm committed to the idea that there are things people can do to address the big problems in the world," said Richard, who lived in Norway with his wife, Margot, before his passing in 2019.
 "For almost 100 years, AFSC has just kept at it.
 That's exactly what you have to do."

-Richard is especially interested in AFSC's work in developing countries.
-It's an interest that was sparked during a formative experience in Thailand with the Peace Corps in the early 1980s after years of teaching ethics and philosophy at several universities in the United States.
+Richard was especially interested in AFSC's work in developing countries.
+It was an interest that was sparked during a formative experience in Thailand with the Peace Corps in the early 1980s after years of teaching ethics and philosophy at several universities in the United States.

-"After living in Asia, the U.S. doesn't look so big," he says.
-"Other parts of the world count too."
+"After living in Asia, the U.S. doesn't look so big," he said.
+"Other parts of the world count, too."

-He likes that AFSC is working to reduce urban violence in Guatemala.
-The charitable gift annuities Richard has established with AFSC support that work and allow him to receive income.
+He liked that AFSC is working to reduce urban violence in Guatemala.
+The charitable gift annuities Richard established with AFSC support that work and allowed him to receive income during his lifetime.

-"This is a better way to take care of savings than putting it in the bank," he says.
-"I like to see good things happen and AFSC facilitates that."
+"This is a better way to take care of savings than putting it in the bank," he said.
+"I like to see good things happen, and AFSC facilitates that."